alessio29/savagebot/README.md

 # Characters

 ## Add characters
 Users often ask *how do I add players to my game?*.
 Well, you don't.
-Players (and characters) are automatically added if you deal them an initiative card, a Benny (or a state see [Managing character states](#states) below).
+Players (and characters) are automatically added if you deal them an initiative card, a Benny (or a state see [States](#states) below).

 ## Who is playing?
 Use `list` to have the list of players/characters currently in the game.
 It shows their name, Bennies (tokens), and states.